David Aikinhead: Family

 He was father of James Aikenhead, an advocate, and a Commissioner representing Edinburgh 1672/73.

 Around 1650 his granddaughter Jane Aikenhead (daughter of his son Alexander Aikenhead WS) married Adam Nisbet, son of Sir Alexander Nisbet (nephew of provost William Nisbet of Dean) and his wife Katherine Hay.
 They were parents to the antiquarian Alexander Nisbet.

 His younger brother (or cousin) Thomas Aikenhead was the last person in Scotland executed for blasphemy.

-His sister Marion married Patrick Sands, Principal of Edinburgh University and "second charge of Greyfriars Kirk.
+His sister Marion married Patrick Sands, Principal of the University of Edinburgh and "second charge of Greyfriars Kirk.